The Coal Creek Library

 The Coal Creek Library The Kelley Sisters: Martha, Edith, Katharine and Anne

-The Coal Creek Library is located in the village of Vinland, 7 miles south of Lawrence on E 1700 Road, and 4 miles north of Baldwin City.
+The Coal Creek Library is located in the village of Vinland, Kansas, 7 miles south of Lawrence on E 1700 Road, and 4 miles north of Baldwin City.
 Martha Cutter Kelley Smith, pictured on the left, has been librarian of the Coal Creek Library since August of 1926.
 As recently as October of 2011, at age 106, she opened the library for visitors on a Sunday afternoon.
-Martha celebrated her 107th birthday September, 2012.
-Edith Strom, Katharine Benson Kelley, and Anne Elizabeth Hemphill have all passed away, aged 84, 96 and 93 respectively.
+Martha passed away January 24, 2014, age 108.
+Her sisters, Edith Strom, Katharine Benson Kelley, and Anne Elizabeth Hemphill preceded her in death, aged 84, 96 and 93 respectively, in the opposite order of their birth.